top of page

 FullSizeRender.jpeg

 After completing her undergraduate degree at Kent State University, Sydney earned her PhD at the University of Vermont and conducted her postdoctoral work at the University of Wisconsin-Milwaukee.
 Outside of lab, she likes to spend time outside with her family and dog, and can usually be found running or listening to Taylor Swift.
-Sydney is currently the Executive Director of Women in Learning, and serves on the Executive Committee for the Pavlovian Society.
+Sydney is active in Women in Learning, the Pavlovian Society, the International Behavioral Neuroscience Society, and the Eastern Psychological Association.

 Graduate Research Assistants